 Also, our understanding of the relationship between our controversy and your community can be flexible here as well.
 For example, the economic crisis of 2008, caused to a large extent by the housing bubble and derivatives trading, was not mainly about accountants, but it involved larger concerns with finance, business ethics, etc., and could be a relevant controversy for accounting majors.
 Concern over concussions in the NFL isn’t only coming from psychologists, but this controversy could be relevant for psychology majors.

 You will have an opportunity to explore this controversy and the debate around it through our next several assignments.
 For the Debate Proposal, your challenge is to identify a controversy and to begin thinking about the debate surrounding it.
-Your paper should be formatted as a one page memo (see memo guidelines here) and it should respond to the following prompts and questions:
+Your paper (minimum 250 words) should address the following prompts and questions:

 - What is the controversy?
 How did it arise?